sapieneptus/card_dealer/README.md

 the RuleSet to determine how many cards to take from the Deck and in what face up/down configuration they should be.
 It then iterates through the players and gives them cards as appropriate.

-The game should also have a method to start a new game, which will accept an enum representing which set of rules (Hold'em or Stud), collect cards from all players/community pool, shuffle the deck and deal the first round using the new RuleSet.
+The game should also have a method to start a new game, which will accept a set of rules (Hold'em or Stud), collect cards from all players/community pool, shuffle the deck and deal the first round using the new RuleSet.